 Voice Assistants are helping to unlock new functionality for consumers seeking to personalize their music experience.
-Consumers can use voice commands to direct Amazon's activities to generate personalized playlists, such as "pop music for cooking," "classical music for sleeping," or "rock music for a dinner party."
+Consumers can use voice commands to direct Amazon's sleeping," or "rock music for a dinner party."

 Voice Assistants are also accelerating digital music adoption in the car.
 In the age of connected cars, consumers can use Apple CarPlay or Google's Android Auto to customize their drivetime music experience like never before.